 GISBox supports converting formats such as OSGB to 3DTiles format and publishing them.
-(Click to view the tutorial on Oblique Photography Model Tiling)
+(Click to view the tutorial on OSGB Tiling)

 When tiling a model file, you can publish it as a service at the same time, as shown in the following figure:

-When tiling a model file, if the “Publish as service at the same time” setting is not checked, you need to manually add the general model data and then generate the corresponding model service.
+When tiling a model file, if the “Stream as Service” setting is not checked, you need to manually add the general model data and then generate the corresponding model service.

-In the “Model Service” interface, click the “Add” button in the upper right corner, as shown below:
+In the “3DTiles” interface, click the “Add” button in the upper right corner, as shown below:

-In the pop-up “Add General Model Data”, select the local model data file, as shown in the following figure:
+In the pop-up “Add 3DTiles”, select the local model data file, as shown in the following figure:

-Then click the “Confirm” button, and the corresponding model service will be generated in the general model.
+Then click the “Add” button, and the corresponding model service will be generated in the general model.

 Configuration item | Description |